netxms/netxms-doc/admin/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 |product_name| web interface is java based and should be deployed into servlet container to
 run.
 Minimal supported versions: Jetty 9.3.28, Tomcat 8.5.
+Supported Java version is 11 or 15.

   1. Install one of servlet containers that support servlet-api version 3.